Pacific Southwest, Region 9: Superfund

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

-The BIA is currently taking the lead as PRP for ongoing work at the site.
+The United States Bureau of Indian Affairs is currently taking the lead as PRP for ongoing work at the site.

 Documents and Reports

-The EPA will be lead in conducting community involvement activities throughout the RI/FS process.
+EPA will be the lead in conducting community involvement activities throughout the remainder of the cleanup selection process.

 Public Information Repositories